 Like the Model S, the Tesla Model X has been a game-changer in the electric vehicle market.
 It also happens to be the most expensive vehicle featured on our list.
-Coming in at a starting cost of $81,000, it follows that it will be expensive to insure.
-On average, it is less expensive to insure the Model X, at a yearly average rate of $2,678.
+Coming in at a starting cost of $81,000, it will similarly be expensive to insure.
+On average, it is less expensive to insure the Model X, at a yearly average rate of $2,427.
 State Farm and Progressive are two of the cheapest options for Tesla Model X insurance.

-The Mitsubishi i MiEV is of the most affordable electric vehicles on the market, starting at $22,995.
-The Mitsubishi i MiEV is also one of the cheapest to insure, with an average yearly rate of $1,576.
-USAA and State Farm, on average, are often the cheapest companies.
+The Mitsubishi i-MiEV is of the most affordable electric vehicles on the market, starting at $22,995.
+The Mitsubishi i-MiEV is also affordable to insure, with an average yearly rate of $1,474.
+USAA and Liberty Mutual, on average, are often the cheapest companies.

-Like the Nissan Leaf, the Chevy Bolt is a moderately-affordable purely electric vehicle in regards to price and average premiums.
-On average, the Chevy Bolt costs $36,620 to buy and $1,811 per year to insure.
-USAA and Nationwide provide the cheapest insurance rates for the Nissan Leaf.
+Like the Nissan Leaf, the Chevrolet Bolt is a moderately-affordable purely electric vehicle in regards to price and average premiums.
+On average, the Chevy Bolt costs $36,620 to buy and $1,717 per year to insure.
+USAA and State Farm provide the cheapest insurance rates for the Bolt.

 While enthusiasm for hybrids may have cooled somewhat in light of the expanding availability EV models, their impact on eco-friendly driving is hard to overstate.
 Hybrids still remain a moderately affordable option for eco-minded drivers.
 Also, they can be insured at a much lower cost on average.
 Below are some of the more popular hybrid models.

-Even at a starting price of $33,520, the Chevy Volt's insurance costs are relatively low for a hybrid, averaging just $1,536 per year.
+Even at a starting price of $33,520, the Chevy Volt's insurance costs are relatively low for a hybrid, averaging just $1,357 per year — the lowest of all hybrids and electric cars surveyed.
 If you're looking for cheap car insurance for a Chevy Volt, begin your search with USAA and Nationwide, which offer lower-than-average annual insurance rates for the Chevy Volt.

-One of the cheaper green vehicles to insure, the Ford C-Max has an annual average insurance cost of $1,556.
+One of the cheaper green vehicles to insure, the Ford C-Max has an annual average insurance cost of $1,440.
 The C-Max carries one of the cheapest list prices among hybrid or electric cars, with a 2018 value of $24,120.
-For this vehicle, Farmers is the cheapest insurance company, with Nationwide a close second.
+For this vehicle, USAA is the cheapest insurance company, with Nationwide coming in second.

 In short, no. Car insurance is designed to be as broad as possible and to accommodate all forms of vehicles, including eco-friendly cars.
 The only truly unique aspect of hybrid or EV car insurance is the potential for an EV or hybrid auto insurance discount.
 While the name of the benefit may vary, it’s sometimes called a “green vehicle discount,” an "alternative fuel vehicle discount," or a “fuel-efficient discount.”
 The amount of the discount depends on the insurance company, but premium reductions enjoyed by hybrid owners often average 5% per six-month policy period.